 Our mission at The Money Couple is not to just improve your finances, but your relationships too.
 What good is your money if you fight about it all the time and the thought of discussing dollars and cents makes you queasy?

 So we talk a lot about Love & Money.
 That’s why we’ve identified 3 “love” benefits to sharing and 3 “money” reasons why it’s good to give.

 1. Less stress.
 Better health.

-Helping another, helps you.
+Helping another helps you.
 Call it karma, call it blessings, or get fancy and quote John F. Kennedy, “The rising tide lifts all boats.”
 We like to say that it’s sowing and reaping.

-Helping others improves their life, and helps everyone.
-When one person’s life is improved that positively affects the next person, and the next, and the next …
+Helping others improves their life, helps everyone.
+When one person’s life is improved, that positively affects the next person, and the next, and the next …

 2. Your children learn to give.

 Teach your children that life is not about amassing as much money as you can.
 Show them it pays to be considerate and helpful to your fellow man.
 Imagine the freedom you give your child if they learn early on, that money isn’t everything.

 Ever feel you’re stuck in the same rut or you’ve had the same fight ten times?
 It helps to take your eyes off of your “problems” and focus on someone else.